Changelog

 Changed

-- Restored inline Claude Code setup instructions (marketplace add, plugin install, start claude, `/plugin` verification)
+~/.openclaw/openclaw.json, and "Next steps" instructions (openclaw gateway restart,openclaw tui) - Restored inline Claude Code setup instructions (marketplace add, plugin install, start claude,

 - Help text clarified for non-technical users ("List configured agents and show which is the default", "Remove a saved agent")